-tutorial, commentary, web links, and further reading
+tutorial, commentary, study resources, further reading

 Desperate Remedies (1871) was Thomas Hardy’s first published novel.
 He wrote it following the disappointment of having his first work The Poor Man and the Lady rejected for publication by Chapman and Hall.
 To court commercial success he cast his second work in a genre that was very popular at that time – the sensation novel.
 These were tales which in the words of critic John Sutherland were ‘designed to jolt the reader’.
 They did this by the inclusion of topics considered very daring at that period – such as bigamy, sex outside marriage, fraud, disputed wills, and crime of all kinds.